Benefits of Wheatgrass: 20 Registered Dietician Approved Reasons to Add Wheatgrass to Your Wellness Routine

 5. Improve Immunity

 One of the most documented benefits of wheatgrass is its ability to increase red blood cells in the body, Parikh notes, making it an excellent immunity supporter.
-A 2004 study in the journal of Indian Pediatrics showed that wheatgrass supported red blood cells so powerfully that it helped reduce the need for transfusions in patients.10 Take a wheatgrass shot when you’re particularly susceptible to cold, flu, or infection to give your immune system a jolt.
+A 2004 study in the journal of Indian Pediatrics showed that wheatgrass supported red blood cells so powerfully that it helped reduce the need for transfusions in patients.10 Consuming wheatgrass juice daily can help stabilize red blood cells and support immune health.
+Take a wheatgrass shot when you’re particularly susceptible to cold, flu, or infection to give your immune system a jolt.

 6. Stimulate Circulation

-Wheatgrass has the ability to increase the amount of oxygen in the blood for athletes, making it a great way to stimulate circulation.
+Wheatgrass has the ability to increase the amount of oxygen in the blood, which can be beneficial for those experiencing blood disorder, making it a great way to stimulate circulation for athletes.
 One study found that taking wheatgrass 20 minutes before exercise (running) led to a higher number of oxygenated red blood cells.11 This also led to better oxygen recovery after exercise was complete.
 To take advantage of this benefit, take a shot of wheatgrass before beginning your regular exercise regimen.

 7. Improve Digestion